taikii/whiteplain/README.md

 copyright = "&copy; Copyright 2017 Your name"

 [params]
-  # whether to use CDN or local file for fontawesome and jquery
+  # whether to use CDN or local file for fontawesome
   #useCDN = false
   # whether to include external sharing scripts and icons for twitter, facebook and co.
   #showShareIcons = false